guyutongxue/cxx-draft-to-index/README.md

 A tool to parse and index C++ standard draft documents.

-## ⚠️ HEAVILY WORK IN PROGRESS

-**This project is still in very early development.** The implementation is incomplete, APIs are unstable, and functionality is subject to change.
-Use at your own risk.

-TODO:
-- fix merging

 ## Overview

 This project aims to extract structured information from C++ Committee draft papers and generate searchable indices.
 It includes: